Eternia-Labs/PythonSDK/README.md

 If not installed in this way, it would throw error : ImportError: pycurl: libcurl link-time ssl backend (openssl) is different from compile-time ssl backend.

+## User Tips (Manually Add SDK to client repository):

+1. Open PythonSDK and copy the "SDK" directory inside it
+2. Paste above copied directory inside the client repository
+   Recommended: Python Client repository should have virtual environment.
+   Suppose name of virtual environment in the Python client repository is "venv", then:
+    - Paste the above copied directory inside: venv/lib/Python3.x/site-packages
+3. Open requirements.txt and install all the listed dependencies in virtual environment of the Python client repository

 ## Setup steps

 1. Clone repo